top of page

 Over the next few weeks, we’ll be sharing more details, examples, and early looks at what’s inside the course.

-If you're curious about AI…If you're excited (or nervous) about what's changing in education…
+If you're curious about Generative AI…If you're excited (or nervous) about what's changing in education…

 This might be the most valuable CPD course you take this year.
 More updates coming soon!